janderie/Lab-Page/content/authors/Vallury/_index.md

   - Alumni
 ---

-Jacob's research centers on the resilience of complex coupled systems (e.g., engineered-social, socio-hydrological, social-ecological, or coupled natural and human systems) in Archaeological settings.....
+Sechindras's research centers on the resilience of complex coupled systems (e.g., engineered-social, socio-hydrological, social-ecological, or coupled natural and human systems).